natebrunelle/cs2102/markdown/policies.md

 [^cminus]: For the Fall 2022 Semester the University instituted a CR/NC/GC grading option.
 At some time after final grades are released students may choose to have a grade changed from a letter grade to a CR/GC/NC grade.
 CR/NC/GC grades are not used in GPA calculations.
 A grade of C or higher translates to a CR grade.
 A grade of D- to C- translates to GC.
 A grade of F translates to NC.
 If you receive a grade of CR or GC in a course then that course can be used to satisfy major requirements.
 If you receive a grade of CR in a course then that course can be used to satisfy prerequisites.
 Note that the CS department typically uses a C- as the minimum grade to satisfy prerequisites, and therefore we have removed the C- grade from the crading scale (effectively, all C- grades are rounded up to C).

-We have created a [google spreadsheet](https://docs.google.com/spreadsheets/d/13uPnplekz-2wmlQPdbcYAsYZPqweSh3y09m7LnVgs2Y/edit?usp=sharing) that you can use to see your grade calculation.
-Please make a copy of the sheet, then fill in your grades as they come in.

 Missed auto-graded evaluations will not be rescheduled, extended, nor made up during the semester.
 Missed hand-graded evaluations (including group projects) may be rescheduled or replaced with adequate notice and reasoning (sent to your instructor via email).